Small Language Models for Your Niche Needs in 2025

 The goal is to use an AI model designed to compare these images over time to detect any potential damages that may occur during the distribution process.
 By analyzing the images captured at different stages, the model can help identify which steps in the process are more likely to cause damage to packages.

-Unlike the first use case, which focuses on text-based data, this scenario involves using computer vision techniques rather than chat-based AI.
+Unlike the first use case, which focuses on text-based data analysis, this scenario involves using computer vision techniques rather than chat-based AI.
 The AI model will need to be trained to recognize and compare visual patterns in the package images to detect any anomalies or signs of damage.

 Step 1: Determine if a Small Language Model is Better than an LLM